Aged Care Reform

 To address the limitations of our current aged care system and ensure it’s the best possible system for Australians – now and into the future – we are reforming the aged care system.

-Reforms are being implemented progressively this will give consumers more choice, easier access and better care.
+Reforms are being implemented progressively, to give older people more choice, easier access and better care.
 It will also build a better and more sustainable aged care system.
+Details on the reforms to key change areas are available:

 More information about aged care reform